-On the first day we drove from Le Conquet to Morgat, stopping in Brest on our way to visit Oceanopolis, the regional aquarium at the Moulin Blanc marina.
-The weather being desperately grey and rainy, we thought our best option was to be indoor.
+On the first day, we drove from Le Conquet to Morgat, stopping in Brest on our way to visit Oceanopolis, the regional aquarium at the Moulin Blanc marina.
+The weather being desperately grey and rainy, we thought our best option was to be indoors.

-Oceanopolis is quite a thing, it is one of the biggest aquarium in Europe.
-With three distinct halls/pavilions for Polar, Tropical and Temperate zones (as well as an area dedicated to biodiversity), Oceanopolis has more than 10,000 animals and marine plants and over 1,000 species.
-The center has modern infrastructure, great educational materials and is especially well-adapted for children.
+Oceanopolis is quite a thing, it is one of the biggest aquariums in Europe.
+With three distinct halls/pavilions for Polar, Tropical, and Temperate zones (as well as an area dedicated to biodiversity), Oceanopolis has more than 10,000 animals and marine plants and over 1,000 species.
+The center has modern infrastructure, great educational materials, and is especially well-adapted for children.
 A full visit can take up 4 to 6 hours (especially with children) but we did it in about 2 without missing much.

 We finally drove the last kilometers to Morgat and reached the place where we were staying at the end of the afternoon.
 A very nice room in a villa, found on Airbnb, just above the waterfront and 5 minutes away from the city center.

 In the evening, we had dinner at Saveur et Marée, a restaurant on the seafront with a gorgeous view.
 They serve excellent seafood and do have a good wine menu!

 Following an excellent breakfast at our Airbnb, our hosts were so kind and gave us a lift to the edge of the south of the Presqu’Ile de Crozon: The Chèvre Cape, literally the edge of the goat.